Programme Co-ordinator for Ecological Food Systems

-Bethan co-ordinates the garden operations and lectures in horticulture and agroecology for vocational and postgraduate courses.
+Bethan co-ordinates the Postgraduate Programme and lectures in horticulture and agroecology for vocational and postgraduate courses.
 Bethan has a BSc in Biology from University of Bristol, an MSc in Biodiversity and Conservation from the University of Leeds and fifteen years professional experience.

 Jane graduated in Medical Sciences at Cambridge University in 1990 and spent over ten years working in the NHS mostly within the field of mental health.
 15 years ago she had what she describes as a Pauline Damascus experience and converted to horticulture